The new Brooke Candy video is out—an epic piece of corporate artifice that depicts quite a lot about where we’re at as a culture

 Western civ runs on a Judeo-Christian script, with all of its Manichean ethics: Good-vs-Evil.
 Dark-vs-Light.
 God-vs-Satan.
 Which means that, for millennia, we have been split and divided beings, unable to understand that we have shadows—instead projecting them on other beings, either imagined (in the case of “Satan”) or very real (in the case of murdered individuals or genocided cultures).
 We project our shadows onto the very planet itself, and destroy it.

-(If you’re up for a truly fascinating look at where we’re at on this issue as a culture, and are a bit masochistic, check out this “battle royale” Nightline debate between a conservative Christian pastor, a liberal Christian pastor, the head of “Hookers for Jesus,” who claims she was raped by demons, and, again, good old Deepak.
+(If you’re up for a truly fascinating look at where we’re at on this issue as a culture, and are a bit masochistic, check out the “battle royale” Nightline debate, below, between a conservative Christian pastor, a liberal Christian pastor, the head of “Hookers for Jesus,” who claims she was raped by demons, and, again, good old Deepak.
 When you realize that Deepak just might be the adult in the room, you’ll start to realize how primitive we really are.)

 Because of our cultural heritage, we’re caught in the split, with only bad options: